By Show and Tell

 By Bree Davies

 By Josiah M. Hesse

 Clyfford Still.
-For the opening of the Clyfford Still Museum, founding director Dean Sobel has installed a career survey of the great artist.
-Clyfford Still: Inaugural Exhibition starts with the artist's realist self-portrait and features his remarkable post-impressionist works from the 1920s.
+For the opening of the Clyfford Still Museum, director Dean Sobel has installed a career survey of the great artist that starts with the artist's realist self-portrait and features his remarkable post-impressionist works from the 1920s.
 Next are Still's works from the '30s, with some odd takes on regionalism and some figurative surrealist paintings.
-Sobel saw a seed for Still's abstract expressionism in the line following the shoulders of the figures in these works that appears throughout the artist's career.
-Then there's his first great leap forward as the representational surrealist works give way to abstract ones.
-Still makes his big break in the early 1940s, becoming the first artist to arrive at abstract expressionism.
-Seeing so many classic Stills at once is an indescribable experience.
+Then there's his first great leap forward, as the representational surrealist works give way to abstract ones.
 Looking at the work dating from the '40s and '50s, it's easy to see why Still is regarded as one of the great masters of American art.
-Sobel has also done a survey of Still's career in miniature using the artist's works on paper.
-Through March 31 at the Clyfford Still Museum, 1250 Bannock Street, 720-354-4880, http://clyffordstillmuseum.org.
-Reviewed November 10.
+Through December 31 at the Clyfford Still Museum, 1250 Bannock Street, 720-354-4880, clyffordstillmuseum.org.
+Reviewed January 31.